 Thai Green Curry Chicken: Recipe Instructions

-If there are a lot of chicken bits stuck to your pan, deglaze with a ¼ cup of water.
-Then add the sliced onions to the skillet and cook until translucent.
-Add the green curry paste and cook for 5 minutes.
+If there are a lot of chicken bits stuck to your pan, deglaze with a little water.
+Then add the sliced onions and cook until translucent.
+Add the curry paste.
+Cook for 5 minutes.

 People will fault me for this, because that’s Italian basil in that there pot.
 But I couldn’t get myself to the Asian grocery store for the Thai basil, and honestly, Italian basil is okay if you can’t find Thai basil!